 All of this had to be done with limited physical and human resources.
 Being the first executive mission in the history of the UN, the concept, planning and implementation was being developed on the ground.
-With 20 different contributory nationalities at the beginning, it was a very challenging task for police managers to establish common practices for optimum results in a high-risk environment."
+With 20 different contributory nationalities at the

-- 49. The SRSG states that UNMIK international police officers working on cases of missing persons had to adjust to conducting investigations in a foreign territory and country, with limited support from the still developing Kosovo Police.
+- beginning, it was a very challenging task for police managers to establish common practices for optimum results in a high-risk environment." - 62.
+The SRSG states that UNMIK international police officers working on cases of missing persons had to adjust to conducting investigations in a foreign territory and country, with limited support from the still developing Kosovo Police.
 He further states that these investigators were often faced with situations where individuals holding relevant knowledge on the whereabouts and fate of missing persons did not want to disclose this information.
-According to the SRSG, all these constraints inhibited the ability of the UNMIK Police to conduct investigations according to the standards that may be expected from States with more established institutions and which are not faced with the high number of cases of this nature associated with a post-conflict situation. - 50.
-With regard to the part of the investigations aimed at establishing the fate Mr Stajko Anđelković, judging by the limited available documents, the SRSG only notes with certainty that the case was reviewed by UNMIK Police on 12 March 2005 (see §§ 27 28 above).
-The SRSG continues that "there was no information at that time that could shed light to a possible location of Mr. Stajko Anđelković." - 51.
-In relation to the authorities' actions towards identifying the perpetrators and bringing them to justice, the SRSG notes that an investigation was opened by UNMIK Police.
-However, in March 2005 "it was not possible to contact the listed witness, [Ms. S.A.], due to a lack of contact details in the file (see § 28 above).
-Nevertheless, the police kept the case "open and pending ... presumably to be considered further should additional witnesses come forward or additional information become available." - 52.
-The SRSG concludes that, based on the available documents, "it is evident that UNMIK Police did open and pursue an investigation into the whereabouts of Mr Stajko Anđelković; however ... without witnesses coming forward or physical evidence being discovered, police investigations inevitably stall because of a lack of evidence." - 53.
-In the SRSG's opinion, in this case "UNMIK police did conduct investigative efforts in accordance with the procedural requirements of Article 2 [of the] ECHR, aiming at bring the perpetrators to justice.
-Thus, according to the SRSG, there has been no violation of Article 2.

-54. The SRSG also informed the Panel that he might make further comments on this matter, "[a]s there is a possibility that additional and conclusive information exists", beyond the documents presented to the Panel.
+According to the SRSG, all these constraints inhibited the ability of the UNMIK Police to conduct investigations according to the standards that may be expected from States with more established institutions and which are not faced with the high number of cases of this nature associated with a post-conflict situation. - 63.
+With regard to the part of the investigations aimed at establishing the fate Mr Ljubomir Knežević or locating his mortal remains, the SRSG asserts that UNMIK OMPF and MPU became aware of his disappearance some time in 2003.
+The SRSG acknowledges that, prior to 5 March 2005, UNMIK Police contacted the complainant in order to get more information (see §§ 32 33 above).
+However, at that time no information that could shed any light as to the possible whereabouts of Mr Ljubomir Knežević was provided. - 64.
+In relation to the authorities' actions towards identifying the perpetrators and bringing them to justice, the SRSG notes that an investigation was conducted by UNMIK Police, as it can seen that "UNMIK Police contacted the family members of Mr. Knežević in order to get more information regarding the whereabouts of those allegedly responsible for [his] fate..."
+However, the SRSG asserts that "there was no information leading to a possible identification of perpetrators."
+Nevertheless, the case was kept "open" within the WCIU. - 65.
+The SRSG concludes that, based on the available documents, "it is evident that UNMIK Police did open and pursue an investigation into the whereabouts of Mr. Knežević; however ... without witnesses coming forward or physical evidence being discovered, police investigations inevitably stall because of a lack of evidence." - 66.
+In the SRSG's opinion, in this case "UNMIK police did conduct investigative efforts in accordance with the procedural requirements of Article 2 [of the] ECHR, aiming at bring the perpetrators to justice."
+Thus, according to the SRSG, there has been no violation of Article 2 of the ECHR. - 67.
+The SRSG also informed the Panel that he might make further comments on this matter, "[a]s there is a possibility that additional and conclusive information exists", beyond the documents presented to the Panel.
 However, no further communication in this regard, other than confirmation of the full disclosure of the investigative files, has been received to date.